Catalystix/My-Professional-Portfolio/README.md

     HTML
     CSS

-# In this code you will find a much more polished looking index.html and style.css file while getting the same results
+# In this code you will find reactive webpage elements and fully semantic html elements
- * There were many duplicate or redundant class tags
- * replced div with semantic html
- * commented where I made changes (this helps a lot)
+ * We learned reactive syntax this week and I wanted to include some of that to give some extra to the page.
+ * commented what I wanted to do with my code as I build the structure

 # Setup/Installation REquirements
     Clone this repository to your desktop